vermaatul9565/racing_car_game/README.md

 when player's car(Light blue) collide with computer's car(Red)

 # Issues:
+1. Work Only in computers
+# Development
-Need to development for tochscreen devices(mobile/tablet)
+1. Need to development for tochscreen devices(mobile/tablet)
+2. Add option for game level